-How To Obtain Special License Plate After Multiple Convictions for Driving Under the Influence in Georgia:
+How To Obtain a Special License Plate After Multiple Convictions for Driving Under the Influence in Georgia

 Some convictions require you to surrender your vehicle's license plate.
 For example, under O.C.G.A. § 40-2-136(a), a person who has been convicted of a second or subsequent Driving Under the Influence offense within five years will be required to surrender the license plates of all vehicles registered in the offender's name.

 Not only does this directly affect the offender, but it can also have an adverse effect on other household members.
 A family member may drive a car that is registered in your name, or you may share a single vehicle.

 In these situations, you can get a special license plate that will allow a member of your household to drive the vehicle after you have surrendered your tag.
 The tag-holder must first surrender the tag before being considered for the hardship license plate, and as a result, his or her family will be without the ability to drive their vehicle for at least a few days.